-A lot of millennial buyers are beginning to enter the home buying market, and this could mean a real pickup for home sales in 2019 and beyond.
-As apartment rents continue to climb and home prices starting to stabilize, a new generation of buyers, with new goals, new budgets, and new families, are beginning to look for starter homes.
+A lot of millennial buyers are beginning to enter the home-buying market, and this could mean a real pickup for home sales in 2019 and beyond.
+As apartment rents continue to climb and home prices start to stabilize, a new generation of buyers, with new goals, new budgets, and new families, are beginning to look for starter homes.
 Gen-Z and millennials are a big demographic, and as they continue to move up in the workforce, they are sure to be looking for homes.
-Despite the myth that millennials would rather rent, they’re actually just as interested in home buying as everyone else—and more than any other demographic consider home buying a good investment.
+Despite the myth that millennials would rather rent, they’re just as interested in home buying as everyone else—and more than any other demographic consider home buying a good investment.

 Stabilizing Mortgage Rates

-If you’re savvy and pay attention to real estate market trends, you’ll know that over the course of 2018, mortgage rates have been steadily rising.
+If you’re savvy and pay attention to real estate market trends, you’ll know that throughout 2018, mortgage rates have been steadily rising.
 In 2019, we can expect to see mortgage rates begin to stabilize; we have seen the interest rate market begin to settle after the four interest rate hikes and the stock market volatility of 2018.
 A downward shift in interest rates has arrived over the last 30 days.
 As the new year unfolds, we can expect to see further rate stabilization, which should, in turn, encourage buyers to venture into the market.

 More Buyer Options